 Strategic/Toxic employees are smooth, smart and strategically controlling.
 They are often a ringleader for discontent.
 The Strategic/Toxic employee is always several steps ahead of others.
 They are most comfortable when they are seen as favored and special in that the rules don’t apply to them.
 These folks may experience a high degree of performance success in technical areas.
 They may even be seen as having good people skills if others are too afraid to confront them.
 This is more likely to be the case if the company’s performance evaluation system focuses on technical results rather than collaboration and respectful treatment of others.
 Strategic/Toxic employee power depends upon the manipulation of others and on coworker silence about the techniques to which they are routinely subject.

 Tactics: Strategic/Toxic employees are highly skilled manipulators.
 They use emotional manipulation (creatively making others feel responsible for their missteps), which generally has increasing success over time.
 Negative contracting, rumors, threats to ruin reputations and subtle intimidation serve to keep coworkers and even supervisors in line.
 These employees are motivated by personal gain and not company success or a positive work culture.
 Maintaining the status quo is very important to protect their power base.
+Beware if you are responsible for making changes in workflow, etc!
 Another tactic is neutralizing those perceived as threats to retaining power.
 Those they target can be stopped by tactics of exploiting their mistakes or making provocative accusations against them to bring positive change to a halt.

 For more information on Toxic employees see collective articles on this topic at: Benoit Blogs on Toxic Employees.